Read below for some commonly asked questions. If you have a question that we haven’t addressed here, please don’t hesitate to drop us a line!

 The fundamental principles underlying macrobiotic cooking are to eat locally grown foods which are in season, reduce animal protein and to eat in moderation.
 Incorporating a macrobiotic diet is to result in a more alkaline ph of blood in the body, thereby reducing or eliminating inflammation causing disease.

-Check out our Events page for upcoming Workshops on Food Energetics & Macrobiotic Cooking with our Yin teacher, Kimberley!
+Check out our Events page for upcoming Workshops on Food Energetics & Macrobiotic Cooking with our Yoga teacher, Kimberly!

 What do I wear?